What to Include in Your Chiropractic Practice SOAP Notes

 Auto SALT Feature

-ChiroTouch’s auto SALT (same as last treatment) feature speeds up charting for patients returning for further treatment.
-It allows you to enter the same chart notes, diagnoses, treatment plan, and fees from the patient’s previous treatment session with a single click, so you can update their notes in a few seconds.
+ChiroTouch’s auto SALT (same as last treatment) feature speeds up charting and record keeping for patients returning for further treatment.
+The template within SOAP note saves you time by allowing you to enter the same chart notes, diagnoses, treatment plan, and fees from the patient’s previous treatment session with a single click, so you can update their notes in a few seconds.

-Accurate CPT codes are crucial for ensuring fast insurance processing to maintain your practice’s cash flow.
+Accurate CPT codes are crucial for improving billing accuracy and ensuring fast insurance processing to maintain your practice’s cash flow.
 Medicare has strict requirements for coding, and ChiroTouch SOAP note templates ensure that you are always CMS compliant.

 Chiropractic SOAP Notes Made Easy With ChiroTouch

-ChiroTouch’s completely integrated chiropractic EHR practice management software makes keeping up with SOAP notes easy for your practice.
+ChiroTouch’s all-in-one chiropractic EHR practice management software makes keeping up with SOAP notes easy for your practice.
 Our customizable macros and automated features allow you to complete chiropractic SOAP notes in seconds so you can spend more time with your patients.

 Have a well-adjusted day!

-Schedule a demo today to discover how ChiroTouch can elevate your patient care and documentation process by supporting convenient SOAP notes integration.
+Schedule a demo today to discover how ChiroTouch can elevate your clinic management, patient care, and documentation process by supporting convenient SOAP notes integration.